fteodoro803/melbourne-pt-widget/README.md

 # PTV Widget
 This application gives users features for easy access to information on PTV.

-The functionality here is a base, which should be converted to the programming language of whichever Operating System contains the widget.
+The functionality here is a template, which should be converted to the programming language of whichever Operating System contains the widget.

 ### To-Do
 - Priority: Trams